- Jude Tugman

 - 17 November 2017

 With rising house prices and an uncertain property market, adding living space to the home is more popular than ever in the UK.
-However, many homeowners embark upon their extension process without recognising the simple dos and don’ts of designing and completing a project – so, take a look at our list of foundations for a foolproof and flawless residential development.
+However, many homeowners embark upon their extension process without recognising the simple dos and don’ts of designing and completing a project – so, take a look at our list of do's and don'ts for a pain-free residential development.

 The design is arguably the most fundamental element in your project.
 Misjudging its importance is a common mistake that lots of people make; great planning from the outset will save you time and money in the long term.
 Employing an architect will help you to create a tailored solution to your project – by interpreting your brief imaginatively and expertly in a detailed design, an architect will help your project advance smoothly and add just that extra bit of brilliance.

 You’d be surprised how many people don’t think sensibly about how much budget they have available.
 Discussing your finances with your architect right from the outset of your project will mean that they can work with you on your budget in order to create a bespoke solution best suited to your accessible funds.

 By putting in place a realistic program and practical plan at the beginning of your project, you will have an accurate idea of what should be happening and when for the duration of your process.
 Work out with your team the time needed for the design phase and the build periods so that you can adjust your life accordingly (for example, you might need to move out or re-site a basic kitchen etc.)